-- Again, former co-workers, if these folks are employed, will know of inside jobs and who might be hiring.
-These are good insiders, and you should stay in contact with them and treat them well (don’t buy them lunch or anything, but maybe buy them a beer or coffee).
+- Again, if these folks are employed, former co-workers will know of inside jobs and who might be hiring.
+These are good insiders; you should stay in contact with them and treat them well (don’t buy them lunch or anything, but maybe buy them a beer or coffee).

 - Acquaintances in your industry.
 You meet these folks at conferences or other events.
-These can be very good folks if you cultivate good relationships with them.
+These can be excellent folks if you cultivate good relationships with them.

 - Those you meet on your job searches will include:

 - Other job seekers, these folks are helpful because they may have heard of folks hiring, but remember they are competitors, and if they don’t have a job, they aren’t as valuable as the first two groups of folks.